-Dr Hans J. Vontobel (deceased on 3 January 2016) was Honorary Chairman of Vontobel Holding AG and Bank Vontobel AG from 1991.
-No member of the Board of Directors of Vontobel Holding AG exercised any operational management functions for the Company or any of its subsidiaries in the year under review.
+No member of the Board of Directors of Vontobel Holding AG exercised any operational management functions for the company or any of its subsidiaries in the year under review.
 Any previous executive functions are detailed below.
-Herbert J. Scheidt performed the function of CEO of Vontobel until 3 May 2011, when he was elected Chairman of the Board of Directors of Vontobel Holding AG.
+Herbert J. Scheidt performed the function of CEO of Vontobel until May 3, 2011, when he was elected Chairman of the Board of Directors of Vontobel Holding AG.
 He had a seat on the Board of Directors of Helvetia Holding AG until 28 April 2017 as part of Vontobel's cooperation with Helvetia.
-Bruno Basler was Vice-Chairman of the Board of Trustees of the Vontobel Foundation until 31 December 2015 and thus represented the interests of the majority shareholders thereof until that date.
-As of 31 December 2017, the majority of members of the Board of Directors of Vontobel Holding AG met the independence criteria prescribed in the FINMA Circular 2017/1 "Corporate governance - banks" margin no. 17-22.
-They are: Herbert J. Scheidt, Dr Frank Schnewlin, Bruno Basler, Dr Elisabeth Bourgui, David Cole, Nicolas Oltramare and Clara C. Streit.
+Stefan Loacker was a member of the Board of Trustees of the Vontobel Foundation until his election as a member of the Board of Directors of Vontobel Holding AG (Annual General Meeting 2018).
+As of December 31, 2018, the majority of members of the Board of Directors of Vontobel Holding AG met the independence criteria prescribed in the FINMA Circular 2017/1 "Corporate governance - banks" margin no. 17-22.
+They are: Herbert J. Scheidt, Dr Frank Schnewlin, Bruno Basler, Dr Elisabeth Bourqui, David Cole, Stefan Loacker and Clara C. Streit.
 Dr Maja Baumann and Björn Wettergren are members of the Vontobel and de la Cour families who serve on the governing bodies of certain entities, representing the interests of majority shareholders thereof.
-They also participate in family holdings.
+They also participate in family holding companies.